This history of London Irish was compiled by Paddy Lennon (Beginnings) & John S Hunter (Recent History)

 With the help of John Vale, Dr. Desmond Carroll, and Sean Connolly the club ensured that Vinny received the required level of support from the RFU.
 The club also raised an unprecedented level of funds for Vinny through member donations: notable donations coming from Phillip Lawless and his friends, and the London Irish Golf Society, culminating with a major fundraising dinner in Kensington.
 It is pleasing to note that Vinny has led a remarkable life since, including representing Ireland in Adaptive Rowing.(6)

 The Honours Tie Dinner has been running annually since 2000 and was so named to distinguish it as a clearly Amateur Club occasion (as distinct from its predecessor – the London Irish Club Dinner).
-The driving force behind its ongoing success have been long-standing club member Peter Whiteside (another to be honoured by being elected Club President), Michael Gibson, and – more recently – Sean Ryan.
-A notable occurrence was the holding of the Honours Tie Dinner – now renamed as the Annual Dinner! – in May 2015 in our new facilities at Hazelwood.
+The driving force behind its ongoing success have been long-standing club member Peter Whiteside (another to be honoured by being elected Club President) and Michael Gibson.

-The major development before the start of the past season was the move to a new rugby centre in Hazelwood (Sunbury).
-This move has been a resounding success to date, both in terms of the playing surfaces – both qualitatively and quantitatively – and increase in commercial opportunities.
-The move resulted in the appointment of a General Manager of Hazelwood – Nicola Browne – to assist both clubs in their commercial endeavours.
-Hazelwood is a joint venture with the professional club and, it is trusted, will put the seal on what is referred to as ‘the London Irish family’.
+A major development, has been the move to a new rugby centre in Hazelwood, which has proved eminently successful.
+This is a joint venture with the professional club and, it is trusted, will put the seal on what is referred to as ‘the London Irish family’.
 The agreement by both parties is set out in a Heads of Terms document, dated August 2009.(8) Importantly, LIARFC became a Company Limited by Guarantee on 19th January 2010.
 In recent years, the interface with the professional club has shown a healthy mutual respect.
-Due to the standard reached via Wild Geese promotions, Wild Geese players have appeared regularly in A League (2nd XV) fixtures for London Irish, with Academy players from the professional club appearing for the Wild Geese while in National Division 2.
+Due to the standard reached via Wild Geese promotions, Wild Geese players have appeared regularly in A League (2nd XV) fixtures for London Irish, with Academy players from the professional club appearing for the Wild Geese.

-The club (as distinct from the Wild Geese) continues to thrive, with the Wanderers, the Bohemians, the Nomads, the Bs (veterans), and Wolfhounds (U21 & U19) XVs, all adding their own lustre to the club.
+The club continues to thrive, with the Wild Geese, Wanderers, the Bs (veterans), and U21 XV, all adding their own lustre to the club.
 Indeed, the Bs keep an age-old rugby tradition alive by embarking on annual end-of-season tours to various parts of Europe, from Sofia in the East, to San Sebastian in the West, to Istanbul in the South.

-The Junior and Mini sections continue to flourish, with U18s down to U13s in the former, and U12s down to U7s in the latter.
+The Junior and Mini sections continue to flourish, with U18s down to U12s in the former, and U11s down to U5/6s in the latter.
 The club’s Mini Festival has become a legendary event – the biggest of its kind in Britain and Ireland – and attracts teams both from these islands and beyond.
 Mention must be made of the annual support for the Festival received from The Irish Emigrant Support Programme, courtesy of Jim O’Hara’s endeavours; it has come a long way since the first Festival, organised by Paddy Hughes in 1981.

 1. LIRFC Amateur Rugby Section: Proposed Organisation Structure.
 November 1997.